1. Warren Hastings was the first ___________.

 Explanation: Mahe was under Haidar Ali’s protection; British attack provoked the war.

-58. The chief antagonist of the British in the Second Anglo-Mysore War was:
+58. The chief antagonist of the British in the Second Anglo-Mysore War was___________.

 A) Tipu Sultan